joelhelbling/stepladder/README.md

 ## Roadmap

-- `rolling_worker trails: n` -- accepts a value, and returns the last n values.
-This would mean that no values would be returned until n values had been accumulated.
-This could be useful for things like rolling averages.
 - `side_worker(:hardened) { |v| do_stuff_with(v) }` -- the `:hardened`
   flag would attempt to ensure no side effects may occur by using `Marshal` to dump/load the value before handing it to the workers